SCA and SCD refer to the sudden cessation of organized cardiac electrical activity with hemodynamic collapse.

 - When SCA is due to a ventricular tachyarrhythmia, the outcome of resuscitation is better compared with those with asystole or pulseless electrical activity.

 - Among the many factors that appear to influence the outcome of SCA, the elapsed time before effective resuscitation (i.e., the establishment of an effective pulse) appears to be the most critical element.
 There are several ways to decrease the time to the onset of resuscitative efforts:

 - Rapid EMS response

 - Optimizing the EMS system within a community to reduce the response interval to eight minutes or less where possible.

 - Bystander CPR

-- The administration of bystander CPR is an important factor in determining patient outcome after out-of-hospital SCA, as early restoration or improvement in circulation has been shown to result in greater survival and better neurologic function among survivors.
+- The administration of bystander CPR is an important factor in determining patient outcome after out-of-hospital SCA, as early restoration or improvement in circulation has resulted in greater survival and better neurologic function among survivors.

-- Bystander CPR, however, is not always performed, primarily due to the bystander’s lack of CPR training and/or concerns about possible transmission of disease while performing rescue breathing.
+- Bystander CPR, however, is not always performed, primarily due to the bystander’s lack of CPR training or concerns about possible transmission of disease while performing rescue breathing.